 Harp and flute duo, e(L)ement is made up of Karen Baumgartner and Mallory McHenry.
 Learn about the harp and flute while listening to this dynamic duo!

 Gaelynn Lea is a violinist and songwriter from Duluth, MN.
 Meet Gaelynn and learn a little about her disability and how she adjusts to play the violin!

 Border CrosSing is a Twin Cities-based chorale ensemble which makes music that welcomes everyone.
 Meet Ahmed Anzaldúa, Artistic Director and listen to this wonderful ensemble sing!

 Meet Djenane Saint Juste and other vibrant musicians of Afoutayi Dance, Music, and Arts Company as they introduce students to music and dance from the country of Haiti.
-Enjoy this interactive virtual concert perfect for grades K-8.
+Enjoy this interactive virtual concert perfect for elementary and middle school.